elin-y/thinkpad-t460-ubuntu-16.04/README.md

-# Ubuntu 16.04 Setup on ThinkPad T460
+# My Ubuntu GNOME 16.04 Setup on ThinkPad T460
 This is my post-install configuration on my ThinkPad T460 to setup a web development workstation.

 ## First things first, do the updates.